Scarlet Harlets

-Scarlet Harlets was a women's theatre company based in London in the 1980s; it later changed its name to Scarlet Theatre.
+Scarlet Harlets was a women's theatre company based in London during the 1980s; it later changed its name to Scarlet Theatre.
 The company created physical theatre productions through a process of collaboration between the actors, the scriptwriter or translator, and the director.

 History

 Scarlet Harlets was established in 1981, by Susan Paxton and Tessa Crockett.
 Shelley Graham joined in 1982 on Crockett's suggestion and Gaia Shaw joined as artistic designer and puppeteer.
 Chris Bowler later worked with the Scarlet Harlets as a director.

 Scarlet Harlets operated as a collective of five members at most, working together intensively for months of rehearsal.
 The result, in the case of Toe on the Line at least, was "a show in which the bonding of the three actors to one another was extended into an intimate relationship with the audience".

 We Who Were the Beautiful (after Auguste Rodin's sculpture Celle qui fut la belle Heaulmière) was the company's debut production in May 1982.
 The show examined parallels between the witch trials in the Middle Ages and the treatment of women in modern psychiatric hospitals.
 The production subsequently toured to several countries including Denmark, Germany, the Netherlands and Czechoslovakia.
 On the back of this show the company received funding from the Greater London Council.